makrai/notes/luo21-anisotrop-transformer.md

   (K He+ 2015)
 * in the case of BERT, the first position’s embedding is directly tied to the requisite [CLS] token, which is prepended to all sequences as part of the MLM
-  * This has been recently noted to affect e.g. attention patterns, where much of the probability mass is distributed to this particular token alone, despite it bearing the smallest norm among all other vectors in a given layer and head (Kobayashi+ 2020)
+  * recently noted to affect eg attention patterns, where much of the probability mass is distributed to this particular token alone, despite it bearing the smallest norm among all other vectors in a given layer and head (Kobayashi+ 2020)

 #### Neuron-level analysis